satishshingrakhiya/AuthenticationUsingJWT-ForMicroservices/README.md

 }
 This will create user with username Test.
 2. Now send post request to http://localhost:8081/api/v1/user/login, in Body select raw and JSON format and add following payload

 {
     "username":"Test",
     "password":"Password"
 }

 This will send back HTTP OK response and follwing

 {
     "message": "Token Generated Successfully",
-    "token": "==Generated Token Value=="
+    "token": "<Mark>Generated Token Value</Mark>"
 }

 3. Now send Get request to http://localhost:8082/api/v1/test/restricted with following changes
 a.
 Add new Header "Authorization"
 b.
-Set its value as "Bearer ==Generated Token Value=="
+Set its value as "Bearer <Mark>Generated Token Value</Mark>"
 c.
 Send request and you will be able to access enpoint now.